Private aortic valve replacement or repair surgery

 What’s more, our pioneering minimally invasive techniques will help you get you back to your daily life as quickly and safely as possible.
 No wonder 99% of the 36,000 people we treat each year say they’d recommend us to family and friends.

-The aortic valve is one of four heart valves that keeps the blood flowing in the right direction.
-When one of these valves stops working, it can stop the blood flowing round the heart properly and force the heart to pump harder.
+The aortic valve is one of four heart valves that keep the blood flowing in the right direction.
+When one of these valves stops working, it can stop the blood flowing round the heart properly and force the heart to pump harder and you may need aortic valve replacement or repair surgery.

 Surgery to fix or replace the aortic valve is still considered the standard treatment for severe aortic stenosis.
 During an aortic valve procedure, a heart surgeon either repairs the valve or replaces it with a new one.
 The new valve can be either biological (from a donor or animal) or mechanical.
 The surgery can be done through a traditional open-chest approach or using a smaller, minimally invasive “keyhole” method, depending on what your consultant feels is the best approach for you.